The Chimpz: The Chimpz EP

 Several months later, the ensemble released "War Machine", the first single planned for The Chimpz, their self-titled EP.
 In April 2014, a lyric video for the song was published via PureGrainAudio.

 In the month following, the band performed at Rocklahoma 2014 and revealed "Battlegrounds", the official theme song for BattleGrounds MMA, a Tulsa, Oklahoma Mixed Martial Arts organization.
 In June 2014, the quintet performed the track as they walked to the sparring cage at the Battlegrounds O.N.E.
 Tournament which was held in the BOK Center.

 In August 2014, the group released a music video for "California", the second single off of the same EP.
 One month later, the EP, which was produced at Validus Recordings by Ryan Greene, was released.
 That same month, "Right to Left", a song from the EP, was featured on "Toil and Till", the second episode from Season 7 of Sons of Anarchy.

 In May 2015, the band is scheduled to perform at both the Swampfox Biker Bash in Myrtle Beach and Rocklahoma 2015.
 In the month following, the ensemble is also scheduled to perform at the Loudwire Music Festival in Colorado.

-In early 2016, the group performed on Lucha Underground and announced that they are working on a new album.
+In early 2016, the group performed on Lucha Underground and announced that they were working on a new album.

 In November 2016, Curtis announced that he was taking an "extended hiatus" from the group.
 In April 2017, Doug Weiand was recruited as a guitarist for the band.